Course Title: GIS Principles

 Course Description

-This course will extend your prior knowledge of geographic information science and principles of GIS-based spatial data analysis through lectorials.
-You will learn GIS-based techniques and workflows, work with a variety of digital geographical datasets, and perform a range of advanced spatial analytical tasks through guided lab practicals.
-You will also apply a wide range of GIS-based operations and procedures for solving specified real-world geographical problems by designing and implementing a relevant GIS project, in which you will act as the project manager, your course coordinator as your client, and other classmates as your consultants.
+This course extends your understanding of geographic information science and enhances your skills of GIS-based spatial data analysis.
+The course focuses on GIS-based spatial analysis techniques and workflows, applicable to different types of geographical data, for describing, analysing, and comparing spatial patterns of relevant geographical phenomena.
+Key topics include DEM-based terrain and hydrological analysis, network-based spatial accessibility analysis, and location-based suitability analysis using multi-criteria evaluation.
+Through guided lab practicals, you will apply advanced GIS-based analytical techniques and workflows, work with a variety of digital geographical datasets and perform a range of complex spatial analytical tasks.
+You will also apply a wide range of GIS-based operations and procedures for solving specific real-world geographical problems of your choice by designing and implementing a relevant GIS project, taking on the role of project manager, with your course coordinator as the client, and your classmates as consultants.

 Objectives/Learning Outcomes/Capability Development